sourcegraph/sourcegraph-public-snapshot/doc/cloud/index.md

 - [Code Monitoring](../code_monitoring/index.md) notifications
 - Inviting other users to a Sourcegraph instance, or to an organization/team on a Sourcegraph instance
+- Important updates to a user accounts (for example, creation of API keys)
 - For [`builtin` authentication](../admin/auth/index.md#builtin-password-authentication), password resets and email verification

+By default, emails will be sent from an `@cloud.sourcegraph.com` email address.
+To test email delivery, refer to [sending a test email](../admin/config/email.md#sending-a-test-email).

 To opt out of managed SMTP, please let your Sourcegraph Account team know when requesting a trial.
 You can also opt out by [overriding the managed `email.address` and `email.smtp` configuration with your own in site configuration](../admin/config/email.md).
+If you have specific requests for managed SMTP, please [reach out regarding special requirements](#accommodating-special-requirements).

 To learn more about how the Sourcegraph team operates managed SMTP internally, refer to [our handbook](https://handbook.sourcegraph.com/departments/cloud/technical-docs/managed-smtp/).